M17-Project/M17_spec/docs/data_link_layer.rst

    * - Bits
      - Content
    * - 0..39
-     - 40 bits of full LICH
+     - 40 bits of full LSF
    * - 40..42
      - A modulo 6 counter (LICH_CNT) for LICH re-assembly
    * - 43..47